-Vocal Music applicants, scroll down to read some tips from Ms. Calloway for your virtual vocal music audition!
+Vocal Music applicants, scroll down to read some tips from Ms. Calloway for your vocal music audition!

 - During the audition, a CD or iPod music without voices may be used for accompaniment.
 No a cappella auditions are allowed.